Dynamsoft/capture-vision-nodejs-samples/README.md

 If your trial license expired, please visit https://www.dynamsoft.com/customer/license/trialLicense -> Barcode Reader / Capture Vision Suite -> Desktop/Server.

+> [!NOTE]
+> Guide for tasks such as Label Recognition and Document Capturing are under development.
+You can refer to the [C++ document](https://www.dynamsoft.com/capture-vision/docs/server/programming/cplusplus/user-guide/index.html) while writing code for Node.js.
+Or [contact us](https://www.dynamsoft.com/contact/) for assistance.

 ## Template Customization

 The functionality of DCV largely depends on the choice of template.
 Dynamsoft offers preset templates.
 Below is an example illustrating how to modify the target barcode formats for a barcode reading task.